fakemonk1/AI-Search-Algorithms-Implementations/README.md

 Turns out that the Darth Vadar also has the knowledge about the UCS, he updated the time of the explosive so that UCS will not work anymore for R2D2.

-What choice does R2D2 has now?
+What choice does R2D2 have now?
 Having studies Search Algorithms, R2D2 knows that **A* search works faster than Uniform cost search**.
 He uses A* search with the Manhattan distance heuristic.
 How much time will R2D2 take now to find the path out of the cave?

-Let us implement the A star Search algorithm with the manhatten distance heuristic.
+Let us implement the A star Search algorithm with the Manhatten distance heuristic.
 Manhatten distance is the sum of the horizontal and vertical distances between points on a grid and the formula to calculate the same is:

 ```